Learn more about how the County determines when a Fire Ban, Restriction, or Advisory should be implemented:

 - Straw and stubble

-These items cannot be burned, even with a fire permit:
+These items cannot be burned at any time, even with a fire permit:

 - Wood or wood products that contain preservatives